karthikeya03/Drive-Ready/SUBNETTING.md

 ### Powers of 2
 ![POWERS OF 2](https://raw.github.com/karthikeya03/IMAGES/JustMain/123.png)

-## Example 2: Allocating 16 IP Addresses TO 16 COMPUTERS
+## Example 2: Allocating 16 IP Addresses TO 16 COMPUTERS Using C Class :

 ### Problem
 Given the requirement of 16 IP addresses, follow the subnetting steps.